PitonCMS/Engine/support/designer/templates.md

 ## HTML Layouts and JSON Definitions
 Each Page or Element HTML Layout file requires a matching JSON Definition file, and these two files **must** be in the same sub-directory, and must have the same case sensitive filename (except for the extension `.html` and `.json`).

+The HTML file can contain static HTML or can extend an optional layout file, and if you want the user to add dynamic content then you need at least one Block defined.

 >**Warning**: Once dynamic content has been saved using a Template do not change the Template name or directory location.

-At a minimum a Page Template consists of one HTML file and one JSON file with matching names (except for the extensions) in the same sub-directory.

-The HTML file can contain static HTML or can extend an optional layout file, and if you want the user to add dynamic content then you need at least one Block defined.

 ### Page Template Example
 The built in *Without Hero* content Page HTML Template `contentPage.html` is very simple.
 It extends the `_base_layout.html` and includes a single Block named `contentBlock`.